crisu83/ctf-game/README.md

 ## Concept in a nutshell

-- Players automatically join the weakest of the four teams, each team has its own color
+- Players automatically join the weakest of four teams (each team has its own color)
 - The idea is to tag flags for your team by running over them while kill enemy players
-- Teams receive points during the match based on how many flags they have tagged
+- Players receive points during the match based on how many flags their team has tagged
-- When the match ends, the team with the highest score wins!

 ## Built with